-The Town entered into an agreement with the County of Loudoun, Virginia to lease the County office space in the Town Hall office building.
-The lease agreement was extended on March 31, 2015 for one year.
-Current monthly rental income is \$2,829.
-Minimum annual lease income for of the lease under the extension is as follows: 2016, \$25,461.
+The Town entered into an agreement with the County of Loudoun, Virginia to lease office space in the Town Hall office building.
+The lease agreement was extended on March 31, 2015 for one year and then month to month thereafter.
+Current monthly rental income is \$2,914.